ceticon/BrownAle-/brewing day.md

 Add the yeast into the vessel and shake the container vigorously for good aeration,
 then let it stay in room temperature, about 20 C for 7-10 days.
-When fermentation is complete, add hops for dry hopping and wait another 2 to 4 days.
+When fermentation is complete, add 50.0 g Centennial for dry hopping and wait another 2 to 4 days.

 Now transfer the beer to the keg, add Co2 and let it clear.